Transferable SCF-Acceleration through Solver-Aligned Initialization Learning

-\textbf{Ablations.} We ablate the density embedding of \citet{songNeuralSCFNeuralNetwork2024}, which conditions the equivariant node features on the MINAO density.
-Removing it degrades the base model (ERIC $0.63 \to 0.67$), but after \ours{} finetuning, the gap nearly vanishes ($0.62$ vs. $0.63$), suggesting the embedding is a useful inductive bias at training time but largely redundant once the model is adapted to the SCF loss, and therefore not worth the additional memory and compute overhead.
+\looseness=-1 \textbf{Ablations.} We ablate the density embedding of \citet{songNeuralSCFNeuralNetwork2024}, which conditions the equivariant node features on the MINAO density.
+Removing it improves the both the baseline and SAIL finetuned models.
+Replacing the default \texttt{jfit} with the larger \texttt{jkfit} auxiliary basis moves the \ours{}-trained ERIC by $\leq 0.03$ on every functional while substantially raising the cost of the initial Fock build $\mathcal{M}_{\mathbf{c} \to \mathbf{F}}$, so we keep the cheaper default.
 As an alternative to the gradient loss $\mathcal{L}_{\nabla}$ (Eq.~\ref{eq:SAIL-loss}), we have tried a commutator-based loss

 which corresponds to the root-mean-square of the DIIS error matrix (Appendix~\ref{app:diis}), a convergence measure routinely used in quantum chemistry solvers as the extrapolation residual~\citep{pulayConvergenceAccelerationIterative1980,pulayImprovedSCFConvergence1982}.
 Both losses yield identical ERIC ($0.67$) on SCAN.
 Energy-based alternatives, such as the energy change between consecutive iterations or the energy difference to the final iterate, failed to produce any acceleration in our early experiments.
 We also investigate whether the full SCF trajectory is necessary for \ours{} or whether truncated backpropagation through $T \in \{1, 2, 4, 8\}$ solver steps suffices.
 The results show surprising stability to truncation, and our evaluations on QM40 suggest that $T=4$ SCF steps already suffice, allowing for a significant reduction in training time overhead.
 Dropping $\Delta$-learning and predicting the target matrix absolutely rather than as a residual on top of MINAO degrades ERIC from $0.67$ to $0.72$ for density matrix prediction, while Fock prediction improves from $0.77$ to $0.74$.
-Training from scratch without pretraining (single-stage) still outperforms the surrogate-trained baseline (ERIC $0.75$ vs.\ $1.04$), but pretraining provides a better starting point for finetuning, further improving the acceleration (ERIC $0.67$).
+Training from scratch without pretraining (single-stage) still outperforms the surrogate-trained baseline (ERIC $0.75$ vs.\ $1.04$), but pretraining provides a better starting point for fine-tuning, further improving the acceleration (ERIC $0.67$).